Health Insurance 2025: What’s Next

 8. More Government Involvement

 Public programs like Medicare and Medicaid will likely expand.
-The goal?
-Cover more Americans affordably.
-Expect new rules that enforce price caps, coverage guarantees, and accessibility standards.
-Think of a public-private hybrid model, where private insurers and public systems work side by side.
+The goal is to cover more Americans at lower cost.
+Expect new rules around price caps and guaranteed access.
+Public programs and private insurers will likely work side by side in a hybrid model.

 The Bottom Line: Smarter, Cheaper, Healthier